 Delicious homemade stove-top or crockpot chili is what's for dinner with this easy to make, from scratch, Homemade Chili Seasoning Mix!
 Perfectly suited for beef, turkey, and chicken chili as well as any variety of beans you would like to use in a vegan version of bean chili!

-I keep this seasoning mix on the mild to medium side for our daughter’s taste, but it can easily be adjusted for your flavor preferences.
+I keep this seasoning mix on the mild to the medium side for our daughter's taste, but it can easily be adjusted for your flavor preferences.
 To keep this chili seasoning mix super mild, omit the crushed red pepper flakes.
-If you like more heat, add some cayenne pepper (I suggest adjusting the flavor in 1/4 tsp increments of the cayenne pepper).
+If you like more heat, add some cayenne pepper ( I suggest adjusting the flavor in ¼ teaspoon increments of the cayenne pepper ).

-Love making your own spice mixes and avoiding the added preservatives from store bought versions?
+Do you love making your own spice mixes and avoiding the added preservatives from store-bought versions?
 I sure do!